shearwavesplitter/AlpEventDownloader/README.md

 This script/functions act as a wrapper for the new fdsnws_fetch which is replacing arclink_fetch.
 Its main purpose is to list the stations and events for which data is missing or incomplete.

-Not all data centres have implemented fdsnws_fetch however this should be very close (only weeks if not already).
+Not all data centres have implemented fdsnws_fetch.
+Instead the default backend is arclink_fetch.

 ### Advantages
 * Allows restricted data to be downloaded